BabakShah/developerportal/pages/overview/accuracy.md

 The gender classifier uses the face bounding box tracked over a window of time, if available, to build confidence in its decision.
 If the confidence level does not meet the threshold within a window of 10 seconds, the gender is reported as _unknown_.
 The ROC score of the classifier is 0.95 and the average length of time taken to reach a decision is 3.4 seconds.
 The ROC score of the glasses classifier is 0.9.

 The emojis are driven by the expression classifiers.
-Classifiers for Tongue out, Wink and Eye widen expressions were introduced to widen the range of emojis supported.
+Classifiers for Tongue Out, Wink and Eye Widen expressions were introduced to increase the range of emojis supported.
 These have an ROC score of over 0.8.

 ## Effects of changes in head angles and face luminance